by-jp/www.byjp.me/content/photos/instagram/bn5wqm7xsmcxx5tbujuuajbsaa/index.md

 - imported
 - from-instagram
 ---
-My clock project is complete\! 🌈🕦
+My clock project is complete! 🌈🕦

 • It tells the time for any location on earth